ClauseJr/kenya_cafe_sales/README.md

 Morning hours between 8AM and 10AM consistently generate the highest revenue at KES 1.97M.
 Cafe management should ensure optimal staffing levels during this window while introducing targeted morning promotions such as breakfast combos to maximize revenue during peak demand periods.

 ###	*6. Expand Beyond CBD Concentration*
-CBD branch dominates across all metrics — revenue, customers and transactions — while branches like Karen, Lavington and Upperhill significantly underperform.
+CBD branch dominates across all metrics: revenue, customers and transactions while branches like Karen, Lavington and Upperhill significantly underperform.
 Strategic investment in marketing, menu variety and customer experience improvements at lower performing branches could unlock untapped revenue potential across other Nairobi neighborhoods and upcountry towns.

 ###	*7. Review and Improve Underperforming Products*
 Three products received Poor customer ratings while several others fall in the Average category.
 A structured menu review focusing on recipe improvement, presentation or pricing adjustment for these products would improve overall customer satisfaction scores and protect brand reputation across both chains.

 ###	*8. Leverage M-Pesa as a Marketing Channel*
 M-Pesa accounts for 39.95% of all transactions making it the dominant payment method.
-Both chains should explore M-Pesa integrated loyalty programs, Lipa Na M-Pesa promotions and targeted SMS campaigns to engage customers directly through their preferred payment platform — a strategy well aligned with Kenya's mobile-first consumer behavior.
+Both chains should explore M-Pesa integrated loyalty programs, Lipa Na M-Pesa promotions and targeted SMS campaigns to engage customers directly through their preferred payment platform, a strategy well aligned with Kenya's mobile-first consumer behavior.